-Our nearly 10,000 members are involved in everything from mentoring current students, advising academic departments and programs, to offering the practitioner’s perspective as a “Professor for a Day.”
+Our nearly 10,000 members are involved in everything from mentoring current students, advising academic departments and programs, to offering the practitioner’s perspective in the classroom.

-With leadership from the Alumni Leadership Team, our graduates stay connected to their alma mater through The Dwire Inquirer monthly e-newsletter, the COB Alumni Facebook Group, networking and social opportunities, intellectual offerings, and recognition of our outstanding alumni.
-Our College of Business Graduates of the Last Decade (GOLD) Alumni Association addresses the unique needs of recent graduates.
-The Dean’s Strategic Development Board engages our alumni and other business leaders in charting the direction of the College of Business.
+With leadership from the Alumni Leadership Team, our graduates stay connected to their alma mater through The Dwire Inquirer monthly e-newsletter, the COB Alumni Facebook Group and LinkedIn page, networking and social opportunities, intellectual offerings, and recognition of our outstanding alumni.
+The Dean’s Community Advisory Board engages our alumni and other business leaders in charting the direction of the College of Business.

 The COB Alumni Association hosts an annual event, the Lifetime Entrepreneurship Award Luncheon, honoring the lifetime achievements of our city’s most outstanding entrepreneurs who are having a positive impact on the city’s business climate.